JulieMurray/buildr-documentation/user/pages/01.overview/03.config-styles-layouts/docs.md

 ## Layout Files

-Layout data is stored in the configuration file, however predefined layouts and user created layouts can be loaded and saved via the interface.
+Layout data is stored in the configuration file, however predefined layouts and user created layouts can be loaded and saved via the template interface.

+Please see the <a href="../layout/loading-layouts#saving-layouts">saving layout page</a> for an explanation on how to do this.

 The final layout data used by the template is stored in the appropriate configuration file for that template style, while layout presets are stored in the settings/layout folder.